rlseminar/rlseminar.github.io/resource.md

 ### Surveys

-Deep reinforcement learning is the combination of reinforcement learning (RL) and deep learning.
+> Deep reinforcement learning is the combination of reinforcement learning (RL) and deep learning.
-This field of research has been able to solve a wide range of complex decision making tasks that were previously out of reach for a machine.
+> This field of research has been able to solve a wide range of complex decision making tasks that were previously out of reach for a machine.
-Thus, deep RL opens up many new applications in domains such as healthcare, robotics, smart grids, finance, and many more. ------ Vincent François-Lavet, Peter Henderson, Riashat Islam, Marc G. Bellemare and Joelle Pineau (2018), “[An Introduction to Deep Reinforcement Learning](https://arxiv.org/abs/1811.12560)”, to appear in Foundations and Trends in Machine Learning: Vol. 11, No. 3-4.
+> Thus, deep RL opens up many new applications in domains such as healthcare, robotics, smart grids, finance, and many more.

+------ Vincent François-Lavet, Peter Henderson, Riashat Islam, Marc G. Bellemare and Joelle Pineau (2018), “[An Introduction to Deep Reinforcement Learning](https://arxiv.org/abs/1811.12560)”, in Foundations and Trends in Machine Learning: Vol. 11, No. 3-4.
 DOI: 10.1561/2200000071.

-[Deep Reinforcement Learning](https://arxiv.org/abs/1810.06339), Yuxin Li Under review for Morgan & Claypool: Synthesis Lectures in Artificial Intelligence and Machine Learning
+Another recent survey [Deep Reinforcement Learning](https://arxiv.org/abs/1810.06339) by Yuxin Li Under review for Morgan & Claypool: Synthesis Lectures in Artificial Intelligence and Machine Learning draw a comprehensive blueprint on modern (Deep) Reinforcement Learning.

+![DRL Blueprint][drl1]

+[drl1]: static/img/drl_survey1.png "blueprint for deep reinforcement learning"

 ### Courses and books